amakhnev/amakhnev-loveholidays/README.md

 ### Architecture and decisions explained
 Application consists of follow layers:
 - FlightsFinderApp - command line application which receives input data as parameters / writes output to system console and handles received checked exceptions.
--
+- Repository layer is responsible for getting cities and prices data.
+Price matrix is stored in csv file with header being names of cities, alternative implementation of repository are possible.
+- Service layer contains business logic of searching all available routes via recursion with intermediate storage.
+Assumption of limiting number of cities to 8 makes it possible, it will not work with scaling number of cities post 30-40 with each-to-each-next flights possible
 - Original problem does not sound complex, hence decision was made to complete without using of dependency injection frameworks, i.e. Spring.
-However even on this small project it's evident DI framework would benefit in better wiring (between usage of service bean, factory can be simplified) so if I would do it again I prefer to use Spring.
+However even on this small project it's evident DI framework would benefit in better wiring so if I would do it again I prefer to use Spring.
+- Unit test coverage is 100% classes, 93% lines.

 ### How to build
 Open project in IDE of choice as Java Maven project, execute maven `package` goal.
+It will run unit tests and export jar file.

 Alternatively with maven installed,go to project folder and execute `mvn package` command